kevlarCode/NWEN-241-Assignments/README.md

 # NWEN-241-Assignments
-This is my Attempts at Victoria University of Wellington's NWEN-241 course 2022 assignments.
+This is my Attempt at Victoria University of Wellington's NWEN-241 (Systems Programming) course 2022 assignments.

-Please have a look for help, do not plagarise the code for your own learning.
+Assignment 3 uses Linux system calls, therefore must be run on a linux machine.